 The 500 Festival Parade has had many leaders and volunteers commit to bringing the nation’s third largest parade to the public in Indianapolis.
-Since its inception in 1957, some form of public address communication has been a vital part of informing the masses of the many units that make up the Parade.
-Jim Mathis, former sales manager for WRTV-6 and 500 Festival board member, was responsible for arranging the announcers that would cover seven different stations positioned around the then two-mile route (North & Pennsylvania south to Washington, west to Meridian and north on Meridian to 16th Street).
-In 1978, Mathis asked Bob Desautels, Senior Manager, Convention Services with Visit Indy, if he would manage obtaining the announcers, arranging the logistics, and working with the 500 Festival to handle the details of creating scripts and providing announcements to the public.
+Since its inception (1957) some form of public address communications has been a vital part of informing the masses of the many units that made up the parade.
+Jim Mathis, former sales manager for WRTV-6 and 500 Festival board member was responsible for arranging the announcers that would cover seven different stations that were positioned around the then two-mile route (North & Pennsylvania south to Washington, west to Meridian and north on Meridian to 16th Street).
+In 1978, Jim Mathis asked Bob Desautels, Senior Manager, Convention Services with Visit Indy, if he would manage obtaining the announcers, arranging the logistics, and working with the 500 Festival to handle the details of getting scripts and providing announcements to the public.

 Evolution three came when Bob Desautels approached Dr. Linda Brothers, associate professor in the IUPUI Department of Tourism, Conventions, and Event Management (TCEM).
 The department was asked to supply students to staff the 10 public announcement stations and interact with the radio personalities to both provide and receive information that could be passed to and from the parade management control center.
 After a number of years in that format, the activity became part of the TCEM Special Event Management course.

-The thought of providing the public a “play-by-play” account of the parade has been enhanced with the inclusion of students.
-The Parade participants and attendees are well served with timely and accurate information from the public announcers, while giving the students a chance to volunteer, learn about a major event, and network with an organization like the 500 Festival and its staff to learn how events and community participation make a parade more than just a parade.
-It provides inspiration and fun, fuels the imagination, and brings the classroom into the real world.
+Today, TCEM students, Central Indiana radio stations and key volunteers provide the public with a “play-by-play” account of the parade.
+The parade participants and attendees are well served with timely and accurate information from the public announcers, while giving the students a chance to volunteer, learn about a major event, and network with an organization like the 500 Festival and its staff to learn how events and community participation make a parade more than just a parade.
+It provides inspiration, fun, fuels the imagination, and brings the classroom into the real world.